xiaojun-liu/jerkson/README.md

 # Jerkson for Scala 2.10 #

-[Jerkson](https://github.com/codahale/jerkson) has only been published for Scala versions as high as 2.9.1 and does not support streaming iteration.
+[Jerkson](https://github.com/codahale/jerkson) has only been published for Scala versions as high as 2.9.1.

 ## Differences from upstream Jerkson ##